-We intend to indefinitely reinvest all the undistributed earnings of our variable interest entities and their subsidiaries incorporated in the PRC and do not plan to have our PRC subsidiaries distribute any dividend.
-Therefore, no withholding tax is expected to be incurred in the foreseeable future.
-Accordingly, no income tax was accrued on the undistributed earnings of our PRC subsidiaries, variable interest entities or their subsidiaries as of December 31, 2018, 2019 and 2020.
+We do not intend to have any of the PRC subsidiaries or the VIEs distribute any undistributed profits of such subsidiaries or the VIEs to their direct overseas parent companies, but rather intend that such profits will be permanently reinvested by such subsidiaries and the VIEs for their PRC operations.
+Accordingly, no income tax was accrued on the undistributed earnings of our PRC subsidiaries, the variable interest entities or their subsidiaries as of December 31, 2019, 2020 and 2021.